 A 10th-grade lesson plan from Learn NC.

-The above link takes you to their current events lesson plans See also their Lesson Plans by Category.
+The above link takes you to their current events lesson plans Scroll down the page to find lesson plans by subject area.

 Many current events lesson plans for a variety of subject areas including the lesson below.